aditipd27/Number-Guessing-Game/README.md

 - Add a graphical user interface (GUI) using Java Swing or JavaFX.
 - Implement difficulty levels (e.g., Easy: 1-50, Medium: 1-100, Hard: 1-500).
 - Track and display the player's highest score.
 - Add a feature to replay the game without restarting the program.

----

-## License 📜
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code.

----

-Feel free to customize the repository with this README and let me know if you'd like to include additional details! 🚀